chenhcs/FINER/README.md

 - Modify the files in the `./hyper_prms/` directory to adjust model hyper-parameters.

 ## Predictions
-Predictions on tissue specific GO terms by FINER are provided in the `./predictions/` directory.
+Predictions on tissue-specific GO terms and tissue-specific isoform-isoform interactions by FINER are provided in the `./predictions/` directory.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.